Metanorma: Aequitate Verum

 Specifying model schemes

-For most flavors, the Metanorma MMR requirements model scheme is used by default.
+For most flavors, the Metanorma MRR requirements model scheme is used by default.

 For Metanorma OGC, the OGC ModSpec requirements model scheme is used by default.